Filter Options

 Which countries are mostly geared to fly-in safaris?

 “Most safari destinations will offer fly-in safaris, either with scheduled flights to main national parks, or private charter flights if your destination is less visited.
 Botswana is prime fly-in country.
-Short flights are offered between vastly different environments, from the Okavango Delta’s floods to the dry Kalahari plains, avoiding drives on difficult terrain.
+Short flights are offered to (or between) some of the more remote areas of the Okavango Delta, or between vastly different environments, from the Delta’s floods to the dry Kalahari plains, avoiding drives on difficult terrain.
 Zimbabwe too is a great fly-in option.
-It has the mighty Zambezi in Mana Pools NP, and the mesmerizing, sea-like Lake Kariba.
-There’s also the raw, remote Gonarezhou NP in the south, and the majestic Victoria Falls (Vic Falls).
-Zambia has good options too, covering South and North Luangwa national parks, the Lower Zambezi NP, and Livingstone for Vic Falls.
-Or combine a fly-in tour to the wilds of Zambia’s Luangwa Valley, with some island time – pop over Lake Malawi to Likoma Island for beachside respite.
+It has the mighty Zambezi in Mana Pools National Park, and the mesmerizing, sea-like Lake Kariba.
+There’s also the raw, remote Gonarezhou National Park in the south, and the majestic Victoria Falls (Vic Falls).
+Zambia has good options too, covering South and North Luangwa National Parks, the Lower Zambezi National Park, and Livingstone for Vic Falls.
+Or combine a fly-in tour to the wilds of Zambia’s Luangwa Valley with some island time – pop over Lake Malawi to Likoma Island for beachside respite.
 South Africa also combines well with other countries.
-You can include Kruger NP and Cape Town with Vic Falls, Chobe NP and other destinations.
+You can include Kruger National Park and Cape Town with Vic Falls, Chobe National Park and other destinations.
 Kenya is an excellent fly-in destination with its popular national parks and the Indian Ocean coastline.
-Similarly, in Tanzania, fly-in safaris can take you to the famous Serengeti on the Northern Circuit, and remote Ruaha NP in the south.
+Similarly, in Tanzania, fly-in safaris can take you to the famous Serengeti on the Northern circuit, and remote Ruaha National Park in the south.
 Then it’s a short hop to Zanzibar.”

 2